 Mooring a multihull, tri or cat with a single mooring line, does not work well.
 The combination of a light boat with nearly double the side windage, will have the boat sailing around from one extreme tack to the other, all day and night if there is a wind.

-For a short picnic stop, I prefer (on a 24-27' tri) to use a small Bruce anchor with no moving parts, 3 ft of chain and a 3⁄8" nylon mooring line.
-It's simple to handle and a Bruce of only 7-10lbs has a surprising capacity.
+For a short picnic stop, I prefer (on a 24–27' tri) to use a small Bruce anchor with no moving parts, 3-4ft of chain and a 3⁄8" nylon mooring line.
+It's simple to handle and a Bruce of only 8–10lbs has a surprising capacity.
 But if you're in a place where you might experience some wind while moored overnight, you might want to rig up a bridle for the anchor line too.
-What I usually do then is put out my main anchor of 17 lbs (plus 6ft of chain) and a scope of at least 5 times the water depth (usually in fairly shallow water).
+What I usually do then is put out my main anchor of 17 lbs (plus 6 ft of chain) and a scope of at least 5 times the water depth (usually in fairly shallow water).
 I'll then take a bight in the anchor line and make a loop.
 I then snap in the hooks of my mooring bridle into the loop and pay it out until the bridle takes the anchoring load.
-I've found that the loop has never pulled tight enough to be hard to easily undo, so the simple system has worked well for me.
+I've found that such a loop in a relatively large diameter anchor line has never pulled tight enough to be hard to undo, so this simple system has worked well for me.
+If it's windy, having a small flag tied firmly astern, can help the boat to weather vane head to wind.
+Just 2 sqft can help.
+For mooring overnight, running a stern line to a tree on shore is a secure way to prevent the boat from sailing around.
+If that stern line is long enough, you can simply wrap it around a tree and back to the boat.
+That way, you only have to let go one end and haul in the line, so enabling you to pull away from the beach without having to go ashore again.

 While one could say this is a reverse of anchoring, perhaps there are a few things worth mentioning.
 I'll typically put down all the rudder blade and just a foot of daggerboard, haul up the main first (making sure the mainsheet is loose and free) and then take in the bridle, leaving the boat moored temporarily on a single line to the bow.